 You can see the lovely orangey highlights left by the henna in the picture below.

-I could have continued with the rest of my regimen with just the highlights but I was aiming for a blue-black colour so I went on to apply indigo over it.
+I could have continued with the rest of my regimen with just the highlights but I was aiming for a blue-black color so I went on to apply indigo over it.

 How to Mix Indigo Powder for Hair